-I am pursuing a Garden History Diploma online from the Royal Botanic Garden Edinburgh, and am developing into a JC Loudon enthusiast.
+I have recently completed a Garden History Diploma online from the Royal Botanic Garden Edinburgh, and am developing into a JC Loudon enthusiast.
 I enjoy researching and writing about any and all topics, experimenting in my garden (not pretty, but survives the consequences of my lack of green fingers), observing nature while walking my dog, and being a grandmother.
 In earlier life, I qualified as a doctor at Addenbrooke’s and worked there and at the West Suffolk Hospital before doing higher specialist training and working as a Public Health physician.

 My gardening genes come from my grand-father, an Audley End gardener who later laid out a Jekyll garden at Townhill Park, Hampshire.
 After a Wye College BSc, my Cambridge PhD examined the public use of private land for outdoor recreation.
 My post-doctoral research studied the impact of hedge removal when they were being grubbed up wholesale.
 Maternal duty led to a course in Garden Design, where I found my skills lay in soft landscaping.
 My husband of 48 years died four years ago after a long illness but life continues with my youngest son and his wife producing my first grand-child.